 Budgets & Financials

-- A municipal operating budget of $359 million (representing a tax rate increase of 2.5 per cent – one per cent of which is earmarked for capital infrastructure)
+- Municipal operating budget of $378 million.
+This represents a tax rate increase of 2.5 per cent – one per cent of which is earmarked for capital infrastructure.

 The City develops an annual operating budget to pay for a wide range of municipal services including fire and emergency services, roads and parks maintenance, recreation programs, solid waste, transit, policing and library services.
 The City also prepares multi-year capital budgets which fund capital infrastructure replacement and renewal and other capital priorities as determined by City Council.
 The annual operating budget determines the revenues required from property taxation which are then used to set final tax rates.